 What to look for when you're choosing your marine collagen supplement.

-While relatively safe to consume, you still need to be mindful of where your marine collagen supplement is coming from, especially since the FDA doesn't monitor collagen supplements (or any supplement) for safety or efficacy.
+The best way to get collagen is through grass-fed bovine, as it contains both type I and III collagen, which are essential for full-body support.* If that is not an option, you still need to be mindful of where your marine collagen supplement is coming from.
 "I always recommend people look for clean, wild-caught sources from a company that has independent nutritional and quality testing," says Cole.
 A good strategy is to seek out a product that has been third-party verified to contain what the label says it contains and to be free of contaminants like mercury and other heavy metals (reputable groups that test supplement ingredients include NSF International, USP, and UL).

 Because marine collagen is typically derived from fish skin or scales, you should also consider where those fish came from—both for your health and the health of the environment.
 Ideally, you'll seek out a marine collagen supplement from an established company that sources their collagen from sustainably caught fish (if they don't call this out on their label, that's typically a red flag).
 A number of marine collagen products have also been non-GMO-Project certified, which is typically another indicator of a good product.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.